TheCheapestPixels/panda3d-boterham/README.md

 boterham_load_model('my_model.bam').reparent_to(render)
 render.ls()
 ```
+This would enable you to use the following features:

 ### Displacement modifier as ShaderTerrainMesh
 Adding a Z-up `Displacement` modifier to a subdivided plane called `ShaderTerrainMesh` will create a Panda3D `ShaderTerrainMesh` with corresponding `BulletHeightfieldShape` on load.